Audrey Young: Show of unity by Peters was important at Jacinda Ardern's speech

 But he did refer to the Labour-New Zealand First Coalition.
 He said the Coalition was "unified".

-But it was not unified enough for Peters to share the stage with James Shaw after Ardern's speech to take questions on the Government.
+Not quite unified enough for Peters to share the stage with the Greens after Ardern's speech, to take questions from the audience.

-Instead questions were left to Ardern, Finance Minister Grant Robertson, Shaw and New Zealand First minister Tracey Martin.
+Instead questions were left to Ardern, Green Party co-leader James Shaw, New Zealand First minister Tracey Martin and Finance Minister Grant Robertson.

-In a rare exception for Peters, he later allowed himself to share a platform with both Shaw and Ardern at the press conference after the speech.
+Peters later allowed himself to share a platform with Shaw, along with Ardern at the press conference after the speech.
+It looked like things might be changing.

-But Ardern ended it when Peters started getting belligerent with the media.
+But Ardern ended the press conference when Peters started getting belligerent with the media, and it looked liked not much had changed.

 Ardern delivered her speech in Ted-talk-style, like the gifted communicator she can be.